main-branch/process_executer/README.md

   - capturing command output in in-memory buffers like `StringIO`,
   - sending command output to custom logging objects that do not have a file descriptor, and
-  - processing with streaming parser to parse and process command output as the command is running.
+  - processing with a streaming parser to parse and process command output as the command runs

 - **Multiple Destinations**